Thrive Market and ButcherBox are two delivery services with very noticeable differences.

 Like ButcherBox, if you are not home for the delivery, your box should stay frozen or cool for several hours on your doorstep due to the dry ice.

-However, Thrive Market does disclaim that all perishable items should be placed in the freezer or fridge as soon as possible to ensure it stays fresh and safe to consume.
+However, Thrive Market does disclaim that all perishable items should be placed in the freezer or fridge as soon as possible to ensure it stays fresh and safe to consume, despite the dry ice for the packages.

 There, unfortunately, isn’t much surrounding Thrive Market and its stance on recyclable packing.